 How Will the New No-Fault Law Impact Health Insurance Liens?

-As most everyone knows by now, Michigan’s auto insurance law experienced a significant reform in 2019.
+Michigan’s auto insurance law experienced a significant reform in 2019.
 Up until this point, health insurance liens didn’t really affect auto accident victims.
-Under the old no-fault system, auto accident victims to their own no-fault insurer to pay for their medical expenses.
+Under the old no-fault system, auto accident victims looked to their own no-fault insurer to pay for their medical expenses.
 These medical expense benefits were the responsibility of the no-fault insurer for the duration of the victim’s lifetime.
 That meant at-fault drivers weren’t responsible for another person’s medical expenses.
 In addition, a no-fault insurer generally could not assert a lien for medical expenses against the victim’s recovery from the negligent driver.

 Importance of Lifetime, Uncoordinated No-Fault Benefits

-These fundamental rules will change due to changes in the law.
+These fundamental rules will change due to the 2019 changes in the law.
 However, people can protect themselves from this situation happening by opting for lifetime (uncapped), uncoordinated no-fault benefits from their no-fault insurer.
 Uncoordinated medical benefits mean the no-fault insurer must pay for medical expenses even though similar benefits may be payable to the injured person under a health insurance policy.
-Our firm strongly recommends opting for this coverage when your auto insurance policy renews in the months ahead.
+Our firm strongly recommends opting for this coverage when your auto insurance policy renews.

 Making Smart Choices: A Summary Guide to Michigan’s New Auto No-Fault Law – understand the options and our best recommendations about no-fault coverage available under Michigan’s new auto insurance law.